National Premier Leagues WA Women: Coach of the Year

 Records from the Women's Soccer of Western Australia don't list any records for a Coach of the Year award.
-Football West appear to have added this award approximately around 2011 and have presented this award ever since.
+Football West added this award approximately around 2011.
 Traditionally the award was given to the coach based on points given for games won, generally this would go to the coach of the league winning team, however in the case of the league being won on goal difference (and therefore the same number of wins), there were cases where the number of cup wins influenced the winner of coach of the year.

 In 2021 Football West awarded a Male Coach of the Year and Female Coach of the Year, rather than an NPL-M and NPL-W coach of the year.

+From 2022 Football West awarded the NPLW Coach of the Year and a separate Female Coach of the Year award, with the female coach of the year not being restricted to coaches only in the NPLW.

 Player of the Year

+Sandra Brentnall leads the tally of most player of the year trophies with 6, followed by Stacey Woodfin on 5 and Katarina Jukic on 4.